Ramón Quiroga

 Ramón Quiroga Arancibia (born 23 July 1950) is a former football player and coach who played as a goalkeeper.
 Born in Argentina, he obtained 40 caps playing for the Peru national football team.

-He is currently a youth coach for the Peruvian club Cienciano.
+He is a youth coach for the Peruvian club Cienciano.

 Club career

 He began his career playing for the Argentine club Rosario Central.

 International career

 Quiroga is perhaps best remembered for his appearance at the 1978 FIFA World Cup in a match against Poland, when he ran all the way to the opposition half and fouled Grzegorz Lato, receiving a yellow card in the process.
 In that tournament, he also conceded 6 goals in the match against Argentina, the country of his birth.